guitaripod/emobanana/README.md

 - Simple REST API
 - No authentication required
 - Rate limited to 5 requests per day per IP address
-- Free tier usage

 ## API

 ### Transform Image

 **POST** `/transform`

-Transform the facial expression of a creature in an image to match an emoji.

-**Request Body:**

 ```json
 {